LDAP connection

 To manage compatibility with Windows world, Samba stores a specific hash

-store modification date in sambaPwdLastSet
+store modification date in sambaPwdLastSet.
+Use $samba_mode to

 manage these attributes: